CrispusCrew/IP_simpleTCP/READMe.md

 # Simple TCP Server-Client

 ## Description
 `Simple TCP Server-Client` is a basic C++ application implementing a client-server model using the **Asio** library for asynchronous input-output operations.
 The server can accept connections from clients, handle incoming messages, and log them.
 The client supports periodic message sending to the server at a defined interval.
+This project is being developed for self-educational purposes, but it can be used for any of your tasks.
+In particular, you can build something more complex using the example provided in the existing main.cpp.

 ## Features
 ### Server: